carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 chromosome.
 There are many programs devoted to [genome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874646/) and metagenome assembly, some of the main strategies they use are: Greedy extension, OLC and De Bruijn charts.
-When metagenomics is shotgun instead of Metabarcoding an extra assembly step must be done.
-This does not mean that Metabarcoding never use an assembly step, but sometimes is not needed.
+Contrary to metabarcoding, shotgun metagenomics needs an assembly step.
+This does not mean that metabarcoding never uses an assembly step, but sometimes is not needed.

 <a href="{{ page.root }}/fig/03-04-01.png">
   <img src="{{ page.root }}/fig/03-04-01.png" width="868" height="777" alt="Cog Metagenome" />
 </a>

 [MetaSPAdes](https://github.com/ablab/spades) is a NGS de novo assembler for assembling large and complex metagenomics data, and it is one of the most used and recommended.
 It is part of the SPAdes toolkit, that contains several assembly pipelines.

+Some of the problems faced by metagenomics assembly are i) the differences in coverage between the genomes, due to the differences in abundance in the sample, ii) the fact that different species often share conserved regions, iii) and the presence of several strains of a single species in the community.
+SPAdes already deals with the non-uniform coverage problem in its algorithm, so it is useful for the assembly of simple communities, but the [metaSPAdes](https://pubmed.ncbi.nlm.nih.gov/28298430/) algorithm deals with the other problems as well, allowing it to assemble metagenomes from complex communities.

 Let's see what happens if we enter the metaspades.py command on our terminal.

 ~~~